DNRC/FCG-User-Documentation/docs/code-generation.md

 assigned to it, a message will be displayed listing the assigned codes and some basic information about them.
-If current user doesn't have the correct permissions to assign an additional financial code to an incident, the message will be red, and the user will be unable to submit the form.
+If current user doesn't have the correct permissions to assign an additional financial code to an incident, the message will have a red background, and the user will be unable to submit the form.
+To help color-blind users distinguish between warnings and errors, the icons displayed next to the message will be a triangle if it is a warning and a circle if it is an error.

 ### Entering Agency Information